-UBC uses the following calculations in order to determine how much funding you can receive for each loan period.
+UBC uses the following calculations to determine how much funding you're eligible to receive for each study period.

 Cost of Attendance – Expected Family Contribution = Financial Need

 If you’re a dependent undergraduate student, your financial need is determined by the Expected Family Contribution (EFC) generated by the answers provided in your FAFSA.

 Cost of Attendance – Financial Support = Eligible Funding

 Your Cost of Attendance is determined by UBC using the tuition costs provided by your program and the Moderate Standard of Living by BC’s student loan provider.